 In the second and subsequent years, the GAC and the Graduate Program Assistant review progress toward the Ph.D., and the GAC makes recommendations about continuation in the program.
 The responsibility for demonstrating satisfactory progress is primarily in each student's hands, and secondarily in those of the advisor and the DAC.
-The criteria for satisfactory progress for years 2 and beyond include:
+The criteria for satisfactory progress for years two and beyond include:

-- GPA > 3.0 - Grades of Pass or higher in all examinations and pass-fail courses - Satisfactory rates of data acquisition, analysis, and/or dissemintation - No unexplained absences greater than 1 week in duration - Prompt response to email from the student's advisor and or DAC - Regular attendance at lab meetings - Regular attendance at departmental seminars and journal clubs - Giving at least 1 journal club presentation each year
+- GPA $\geq$ 3.0 - Grades of Pass or higher on all examinations and pass-fail courses - Satisfactory rates of data acquisition, analysis, and/or dissemintation - No unexplained absences - Prompt responses to emails from the student's advisor and DAC - Regular attendance at lab meetings - Regular attendance at departmental seminars and journal clubs - Giving at least 1 journal club presentation each year - Meeting with DAC by deadline (unless extension has been approved)